How to Make Pasta

 Start with a basic one and if you love the idea of making homemade pasta then invest in the rolls royce Kitchen aid pasta maker.

 Roll out the dough to a ½ inch thick blob.
 (It's the only word I could think of.)
+Keeping it in a square shape as much as possible.
+Cut the dough into three to four inch squares.
+It doesn't have to be an exact science.

-Set the pasta maker to the highest setting and run the dough through 2 times.
+Then set the pasta maker to the highest setting and run the dough through 2 times.
 Keep doing that as you lower each setting.
+I typically don't go lower then a number two or number three setting for Semolina pasta.

+I use a number three setting for the all purpose flour pasta dough recipe because it's more delicate.
 However, if you are using your pasta dough recipe to make a stuffed pasta, you can make it thinner.

+Your final run will be cutting it with the pasta maker machine to make fettucini or spaghetti.
 If you are making a pasta shape you roll out the dough in the pasta machine and use a ravioli maker or ravioli cutter.
 More on this step soon!

-Cooking your fresh pasta:
+Cooking your Fresh Pasta:

 Cooking pasta when it's freshly made is totally different then cooking dried pasta you'd buy in a box at the grocery store.
 Dried pasta, depending on the pasta shape and how think it is, could take up to twenty minutes to cook it al dente. (to the tooth).

+But try that with a fresh pasta dough and you'll end up with flour soup.
+Yuk!
+Cooking pasta when it's fresh is simple and fast.
 Just toss in the pasta dough, wait about a minute or two and watch it float to the top.

 It's done!